alexcolombari/alexcolombari/README.md

 ## About me

-Hi there 👋.
 I’m Alex Colombari, a skilled IT professional with a strong background in Networks, Servers, infrastructure, back end programming and a bit of machine learning.
 With high problem-solving capacity, I will solve most network problems, efficiently.
 Currently I'm learning about mainframes, specifically the IBM's z/OS.

 ## Get in touch :coffee: